jungoai/p2p-rpc/README.md

 # P2P RPC

-p2prpc is a peer-to-peer RPC (Remote Procedure Call) network layer designed for blockchain infrastructure.
+P2prpc is a peer-to-peer network layer designed for blockchain RPC infrastructure.

 It links blockchain RPC nodes together using libp2p and provides a client SDK for seamless and fault-tolerant interaction with the network.

 Instead of relying on a single RPC endpoint, clients maintain an updated list of node addresses and use them for load balancing, redundancy, and failover—ensuring more reliable blockchain requests and transactions.

-✨ **Features**
+## ✨ Features

 - **Peer-to-Peer RPC Node Network**
   Nodes discover and connect to each other through libp2p, forming a decentralized mesh of RPC providers.